 Our amazing partners across the Pacific Northwest have identified critical forested areas that need to be restored in order to have the greatest possible impact on the well-being of the Southern Resident Orca.
 Planting trees around the rivers and streams that feed into the Orca's habitat reduces water contamination, lowers toxicity, protects salmon spawning grounds, and improves Orca food supply.
 These projects will bring benefits to other species of wildlife, as well as the communities in the surrounding areas.

-A personalized tree certificate to say thanks for your donation.
+A personalized tree certificate (see gallery) to say thanks for your donation.
 We’ll also send you updates on our Orca project, so you can track the impact your trees are having on the community and environment.

 Our partner has chosen trees and vegetation that will bring the greatest overall benefit to the region, the salmon, and the Southern Resident Orca.